uche789/understanding-web-development/network.md

 [What is an SSL certificate?](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/)

-## UDP

-UDP stands for user datagram Protocol.
-UDP is a protocol for time-sensitive communication such as Domain Name System (DNS) lookups, playing videos, and gaming.

-## When to use TCP and UDP

-TCP is ideal for direct communication where a reliable connection is needed, such as web browsing, email, text messaging, and file transfers.
-UDP is ideal for live and real-time data transmission where speed is more a priority.

-While TCP is slower than UDP, it transfers data more reliably.

 ## OSI model

 The Open Systems Interconnection (OSI) model describes 7 layers that computer systems use to communicate over a network.